Twitter is hit hard from fake accounts. Now more than ever it’s becoming more and more apparent that bots are infiltrating the web.

-Likes, retweets, and followers may not be reflective of a human following, which can really hurt one’s engagement.
+Likes, retweets, and followers may not be reflective of a human following, which can really hurt engagement.

 It’s no secret Twitter has been struggling to keep up with other social media giants like Facebook, Instagram, and Snapchat.
 So this news does not bode well for them.

-In order to identify these non human accounts on Twitter, the researchers used a thousand different features.
+In order to identify these non human accounts on Twitter, the researchers used over a thousand different features.
 These features used specific categories that included friends, average time between tweets, network patterns, tweet sentiment and content, etc.

 Researchers concluded that “our estimates suggest between 9% and 15% of active Twitter accounts are bots”.